jeffknupp/omega/README.md

 applications, NoSQL REST APIs, real-time applications using Websockets, and simple, mostly static page applications.

-To this end, Whizbang includes the following tools/libraries:
+To this end, Whizbang will include the tools/libraries listed below.
+Of course, it's still in its infancy, so many of the items below are vaporware.

 ### `search`